lpamoroso/Programacion-Orientada-a-Objetos-II/Practicas/Practica4/Ejercicio2/Inciso3/OO2-TP04-Sensors.package/Cliente.class/README.md

-I represent the client that comunicates with the broker in order to get infomation about a weather station
+I represent the client that communicates with the broker in order to get infomation about a weather station